-Expenditure is expected to increase at an average annual rate of 3.8%, from R6.2 billion in 2021/22 to R7 billion in 2024/25.
-Goods and services accounts for an estimated 61.2% (R12.2 billion) of expenditure over the medium term, mostly for the provision of IT services, whereas compensation of employees accounts for an estimated 33.5% (R6.7 billion).
-As the implementation of strategic projects - such as South Africa Connect, cloud infrastructure and the Gauteng broadband network - require substantial capital investment, R1.5 billion is allocated for the acquisition of assets over the MTEF period.
+Spending on goods and services accounts for an estimated 58.3% (R11.3 billion) of expenditure over the medium term, mainly for the provision of IT services, and spending on compensation of employees accounts for an estimated 36.6% (R7.1 billion).
+As the implementation of strategic projects requires substantial capital investment, an estimated R1.5 billion is allocated for the acquisition of assets over the MTEF period, with deprecation set to amount to R986.8 million as a result.
+Total expenditure is expected to increase at an average annual rate of 4.5%, from R5.9 billion in 2022/23 to R6.7 billion in 2025/26.

 The agency generates revenue by providing ICT infrastructure and services to government departments and organs of state.
-Revenue is expected to increase at an average annual rate of 4.3%, from R6.2 billion in 2021/22 to R7.1 billion in 2024/25.
+Revenue is expected to increase at an average annual rate of 4.5%, from R5.9 billion in 2022/23 to R6.8 billion in 2025/26.